');

 About Davis, NC

-Davis is a small community in North Carolina with a population of 290 residents.
-The median household income is $71,083 per year, which is above the national average.
-The median age in Davis is 47.2 years.
+Davis is a small community located in North Carolina with a population of 290 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,083 per year, which is 5% below the national median of $75,149.
+The median age of 47.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Davis, NC